Airbus Helicopters North America is proud to sponsor the following scholarships and awards on an annual basis:

 The AHNA Training Center in Texas boasts a wide range of opportunities for operators to apply Safety Bucks.
 The training center leverages its experienced instructors and modernized fleet of company-owned training aircraft and training devices to deliver world-class initial and recurrent maintenance and flight training courses for the light through heavy range of Airbus Helicopters models.
 The AHNA Training Center looks forward to the upcoming rollout a new level D H145 Full Flight Simulator by its simulation partner Helisim LLC, which already owns and operates AS350, EC135, and EC145 simulation devices.
 These simulators complement Airbus Helicopters’ initial, recurrent, and safety courses like the Inadvertent Instrument Meteorological Conditions (IIMC) course, which was designed to combat an increasing number of fatal IIMC accidents by providing pilots with effective avoidance and recovery techniques.

 USAIG, Airbus Helicopters, and Helisim recognize that IIMC training addresses a critical safety threat faced by the entire helicopter industry.
 That triggered a discussion about how USAIG could encourage its policyholders to have pilots attend the IIMC course, and a limited-time opportunity was born.
-USAIG and the AHNA Training Center will extend the value of a $2500 USAIG Safety Bucks certificate to fully cover one pilot’s full IIMC course tuition (currently a $3900 value) for courses booked within the remainder of calendar year 2020 and commenced before July 1, 2021.
+USAIG and the AHNA Training Center will extend the value of a $2500 USAIG Safety Bucks certificate to fully cover one pilot’s full IIMC course tuition (currently a $3900 value).
 Safety Bucks will retain their standard face value when applied to any other AHNA Training Center courses.
 “We believe the IIMC course is a must-have for any helicopter pilot,” said Lindsay Cunningham, Head of Customer Training for AHNA, “and this limited-time offer is a great way for operators who are USAIG policyholders to benefit from the course while deriving maximum advantage from their Safety Bucks.”

 For more details on this limited-time opportunity, please contact your USAIG representative or contact the AHNA Training Center in Grand Prairie, TX.